Towards Fine-Grained Code-Switch Speech Translation with Semantic Space Alignment: Methodology

 \section{Methodology}

-In this section, we first describe the architecture of our model and then detail the four-stage training strategy, including alignment pretraining, expert specialization, monolingual speech translation adaptation, and CS speech translation adaption.
+In this section, we first describe the architecture of our model and then detail the four-stage training strategy, which constructs the MoE speech projector with two auxiliary losses and progressively adapts the model from ASR to monolingual ST and finally to CS speech translation via the transition loss.